He also became an accomplished actor, winning an Academy Award for his performance in 1953 in 'From Here To Eternity'.

 As a movie star and as a celebrity, Sinatra is so much of an icon that it is easy to overlook his very real musical talent, which was the actual source of his fame.
 As he grew older, he became more serious and introspective, sometimes more personal, as a singer.
 He sought new material and different arrangements as he consciously evolved his vocal style.
 He had an uncanny ability to choose just the right material to sing.
 Similarly, in films he turned from youthful, singing roles to serious, dramatic ones during the 1950s as he re-established his career through movies.

 Ultimately it is the music, the Sinatra Voice that we remember.
 The Voice has given Frank Sinatra an immortality which eclipses the scandals and domestic problems of his life.
-The Voice is reassuring, it reinforces the old fshioned values of love and marriage.
+The Voice is reassuring, it reinforces the old fashioned values of love and marriage.
 We still hear the Voice today, world-weary, tender and rich.
-The voice will never be forgotten.
+The name and voice of Frank Sinatra will never be forgotten.

 Frank Sinatra Academy AwardsOne Win: